 A backup proxy handles data traffic between the vSphere or Hyper-V infrastructure and Backup & Replication during backup, replication (at source and target), VM copy, VM migration jobs or VM restore.
 They are also used to detect and scan snapshots to enable Veeam Explorer for Storage Snapshots features when any supported primary storage is added to the backup server.

 Retrieving VM data from production storage

-In-line source side data deduplication to skip whitespace and redundant blocks reported by vSphere Change Block Tracking (CBT) or Veeam File Change Tracking (FCT) for Hyper-V versions from 2008 R2 to 2012 R2 or Resilient Change Tracking (RCT) for Hyper-V 2016.
+In-line source side data deduplication to skip whitespace and redundant blocks reported by vSphere Change Block Tracking (CBT), Veeam File Change Tracking (FCT) for Hyper-V versions from 2008 R2 to 2012 R2 or Resilient Change Tracking (RCT) for Hyper-V 2016.